 An Assistant is a seasonal volunteer who helps with tasks that support the team, such as handling the food, finance, or medical role.

-Each Trip Leader is assisted by at least one, and most often multiple Assistants.
-They fill critical logistical roles, freeing the Trip Leader to coordinate the discipleship training and growth as well as the practical needs of the students.
+Each Trip Leader is assisted by at least two, and most often multiple, Assistants.
 Each leadership team (Trip Leaders and Assistants) have at least one person of opposite gender of the Trip Leader so both male and female needs can be best addressed.

 Staff Disciplers are most often (though not limited to) college-age individuals.
 They spend a week being prepared for the role one week prior to Training Camp.
 Staff Disciplers are trained to equip, encourage, and challenge each student to go deeper in their walk with Christ.Close

 Royal Servants is very intentional about making sure that each student is discipled during the entire mission trip – beginning at Training Camp and continuing throughout debriefing.
 Therefore, each Staff Discipler is assigned 2-4 students (same gender, of course) who will be in that "d-group" the entire summer.
 We aim for a ratio of 1 Staff Discipler to 4 students or less.

 The cost of each mission trip is listed on each trip’s specific page on the website.
 The cost of the mission trip includes almost all meals and transportation once a student or Staff Discipler arrives at Training Camp or the initial meeting area in Chicago.